sniperdev/weather-angular-app/README.md

 ## Features

-- Current Weather: The app automatically locates the user and displays current weather information for their current location.
+- **Current Weather**: The app automatically locates the user and displays current weather information for their current location.
-- City Search: Users can enter a city name, and the app will provide a weather forecast for the selected area.
+- **City Search**: Users can enter a city name, and the app will provide a weather forecast for the selected area.
-- Weather Details: Detailed information on temperature, humidity, wind speed, etc., is available for each city.
+- **Weather Details**: Detailed information on temperature, humidity, wind speed, etc., is available for each city.
-- Weather Icons: The app uses weather icons from the API to visually represent atmospheric conditions.
+- **Weather Icons**: The app uses weather icons from the API to visually represent atmospheric conditions.

 ## Tech Stack